bwsw/sj-platform/SJDocs/source/Tutorial.rst

 2. Download and set up the platform and demo project.
 We'll set up the platform and the demo repositories downloading it from GitHub.

 3. Upload configurations and engines.
 The configurations should be uploaded to determine module performance.
+The full list of all configurations can be viewed at the :ref:`Configuration` page.

 Engines are necessary for modules as they handle data flow making it into streams.

    An **engine** is required to start a module.
 A module can not process data without an engine (that is a .jar file containing required configuration settings).
 In fact, this is a framework that launches a module.